J-DubApps/EndpointPilot/PlanningDocs/EndpointPilot-Packaging-Plan.md

 # EndpointPilot Packaging and Release Plan

-Based on my review of the EndpointPilot project files and our discussion, I'll outline a comprehensive plan for creating a packaging solution and GitHub release workflow for your project.
+Here is the comprehensive plan for creating a packaging solution and GitHub release workflow for this project.

-## Project Understanding
+## Project and installer need

 EndpointPilot is a PowerShell-based Windows Endpoint Configuration solution that:
 - Runs as a scheduled task at specified intervals
-- Manages user profiles in Office and Remote Work scenarios
+- Manages user profiles on Endpoints in Office and emote Work scenarios
-- Uses JSON configuration files for operations
+- Uses JSON configuration files to direct operations
-- Includes a .NET-based JSON editor tool
+- Includes a .NET-based JSON editor tool to manage the JSON config files

 ## Requirements Summary